mahrang/Real-Time-Handwritten-Multi-Digit-Recognition/README.md

 Code uses OpenCV v.
 4.1.0

-Built a feedforward neural network (FNN) to classify MNIST dataset using Keras.
+Built a feedforward neural network (FNN) with 1 hidden layer to classify MNIST dataset using Keras.
 Can classify digits even when rotated up to 45º.

 First build the FNN in "CMPE 297 train summary save.ipynb".